 22: Across the world and particularly in Muslim countries, traffic collisions rise during the holy month of Ramadan owing to fatigue and lack of attention.

-23: Hundreds of people in the Muslim world are hospitalized in Ramadan owing to fasting-related ailments, such as dyspepsia, weakness, and indigestion, during the month Ramadan.
+23: Sometimes people become sick due to fasting-related ailments, such as dyspepsia, weakness, and indigestion, during the month Ramadan.

 24: Studies suggest the month of Ramadan enhances the release of endorphins in the human body, which is beneficial to the health.